-St. Louis officials sue NFL over Rams' relocation
+Judge to review St. Louis officials' case against NFL Friday

-ST. LOUIS (KMOV.com) -- Wednesday, the City of St. Louis, St. Louis County and the St. Louis Convention and Sports Complex Authority filed a lawsuit against the National Football League (NFL) and all 32 teams.
+ST. LOUIS (KMOV.com) – Friday, a judge will review the lawsuit the City of St. Louis, St. Louis County and the St. Louis Convention and Sports Complex Authority filed against the National Football League (NFL) and all 32 teams.

-The 52-page lawsuit alleges the NFL failed to follow its own relocation guidelines and requirements.
+The 52-page lawsuit, which was filed in April, alleges the NFL failed to follow its own relocation guidelines and requirements.

 “The Rams, the NFL, through its member teams, and the owners, have violated the obligations and standards governing team relocations by seeking and approving the relocation of the St. Louis Rams from St. Louis to Los Angeles, California, despite the fact that the Rams failed to satisfy the obligations imposed by the League’s relocation rules and the fact that relocation was not supported by the required statement of reasons or the adopted relocation standards.
 In so doing, Defendants have breached their contractual duties owed to Plaintiffs.
 Defendants also have made intentionally false representations to Plaintiffs, have interfered with the valid business expectancies of Plaintiffs, and have unjustly enriched themselves.
 Defendants are responsible to pay damages to Plaintiffs and to make restitution of profits,” read a portion of the lawsuit.